Introduction

 C. Selection of versatile running shoes

 II.
-Equipment for each competition segment
+Equipment for each segment of the competition

 A. Swimming